 NYU CareerNet is a great resource for searching for student employment.
 We encourage all students interested in working on-campus to also call, email, or visit NYU employers of interest to inquire about opportunities.

-Student employment positions' hourly salaries vary based on a number of factors, including: the hiring department's budget, the student's number of hours worked, the student's current Federal Work-Study funds, etc. Most student employment positions pay $12-15 per hour.
+Hourly salaries vary based on a number of factors, including the hiring department's budget, the student's number of hours worked, the student's current Federal Work-Study funds, etc. Most student employment positions pay $12-15 per hour.
 Graduate and doctoral student pay can reach up to $40+/hour.

 The minimum wage at NYU is $12/hr for undergraduate students and $16/hr for graduate students in applicable departments.

 NYU myTime is a University-wide, web-based timekeeping system that provides NYU with a system for tracking time worked, time off balances, and work study balances (if applicable).
 It provides administrators, staff, and hourly student employees with online access to vacation, sick, and personal time balances.
 You should follow the clock in/out procedures designated by the department in which you work.